 EEI maintains comprehensive statistical data on the electric power industry and shareholder-owned electric companies.
 Below are quick statistical highlights providing an overview of the industry.
 For more detailed information, see Products and Services.

-- U.S. shareholder-owned installed generating capacity was 416,189 MW as of December 31, 2011.
+- U.S. investor-owned installed generating capacity was 420,296 MW as of December 31, 2012.
 This accounts for approximately 36 percent of total electric power industry installed capacity.

 - Read more about electricity generation.